 How to apply for the Amex Rose Gold card

 When you decide to apply for the American Express Gold Card, you have the option of picking your card color directly on the application page.
 Choose “Gold” or “Rose Gold” on the application page, then hit “apply now.”

 Once you fill out the full application and are approved for your new card, you’ll receive the color option of your choice.

 Can I swap the Amex Gold card for the Rose Gold Amex?

 If you haven’t applied for the Amex Gold Card, you can request a rose gold version from the start.
-If you’re already a cardholder with a traditional gold version of the card, however, you do have some options.
+However, if you’re already a cardholder with a traditional gold version of the card, you do have some options.

 The Amex Gold Card was already a winner, but the fact you can get it in rose gold makes it a stylish choice, as well.
 However, it can still make sense to compare this card to other American Express credit cards that earn cash back or Amex Membership Rewards points.
-As you probably know, this card issuer offers a range of card options tailored to consumers with different spending styles and rewards habits.
-Whether the Rose Gold Amex is the best card for your needs or not, American Express will almost certainly offer a rewards card that can help you reach your goals.
+As you probably know, Amex offers a range of cards tailored to consumers with different spending styles and rewards habits.
+Whether or not the Rose Gold Amex is the best card for your needs, American Express will almost certainly offer a rewards card that can help you reach your goals.